hotosm/learnosm/_posts/en/0200-12-05-glossary_en.md

 **DHN : Digital Humanitarian Network** ; organization which leverages digital network for humanitarian response.

+**DWG : Data Working Group** ; composed of people who have a solid editing history and who are in charge of constructive interaction with the OSM community, problem-solving with others, repairing damage and writing changeset comments, also following the day-to-day work, to ensure the validity of the OSM data and make a positive contribution to decision making.

 **Extract** : [OSM Data Overview](/en/osm-data/data-overview/) A large chunk of OSM data for a specific area (like a state, country, or geographic area).

 **[Field Papers](/en/mobile-mapping/field-papers/)**: is a web-based tool for easily creating a printable map atlas for anywhere in the world that you can print and add notes to.
 See [https://fieldpapers.org/](https://fieldpapers.org/) for more details.